wp-plugins/formatting-correcter/readme.txt

 == Changelog ==

+= 1.0.5 =
+* NEW: display the number of articles to be checked / checked
+* NEW: add a option to check EPC guidelines

 = 1.0.4 =
 * BUG: The force analysis were not able to get all id of the post, page
 * NEW : Remove incorrect non breaking space